Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Introduction, statement of results

-The corollary is a matricial version of the famous Cramer estimate for the probability of ruin in collective risk theory (see \cite{15}).
-Theorems B, B' are consequences of the arguments used in the proof of Theorem A and of a renewal theorem for a class of Markov walks on $\mathbb R$ (see \cite{36}).
-An essential role is played by the law of large numbers for $Log |S_{n} v|$ under $\mathbb Q^s (s=0, \alpha)$ ; the comparison of $|S_{n}|$ and $|S_{n} v|$ follows from the finiteness of the limit of $(Log |S_{n}|- Log |S_{n}v|)$.
-For the sake of brevity, we have formulated these theorems in the context of $\displaystyle\mathop{V}^{.}$ instead of $V$.
-Corresponding statements where $\mathbb P^{d-1}$ is replaced by $\mathbb S^{d-1}$ are given in section 4.
+Theorems B, B$^{\alpha}$ are consequences of the arguments used in the proof of Theorem A and of a renewal theorem for a class of Markov walks on $\mathbb R$ (see \cite{36}).
+An essential role is played by the law of large numbers for $\log |S_{n} v|$ under $\mathbb Q^s (s=0, \alpha)$; the comparison of $|S_{n}|$ and $|S_{n} v|$ follows from the finiteness of the limit of $(\log |S_{n}|- \log |S_{n}v|)$.
+This is the essential property used in \cite{36}, in a more general framework.
+For the sake of brevity, we have formulated these theorems in the context of $\breve{V}$ instead of $V$.
+Corresponding statements where $\mathbb P^{d-1}$ is replaced by the unit sphere $\mathbb S^{d-1}$ are given in section 4.
 Also the above weak convergence can be extended to a larger class of functions.

-In \cite{36}, renewal theorems as above were obtained for non negative matrices, the extension of these results to the general case was an open problem and a partial solution was given in \cite{39}.
-Theorems B and B' extend these results to a wider setting.
-In view of the interpretation of $U(v,.)$ as a mean number of visits, Theorem B is a strong reinforcement of the law of large numbers for $S_{n} (\omega) v$, hence it can be used in some problems of dynamics for group actions on $T$-spaces.
-In this respect we observe that the asymptotic homogeneity of $U$ stated in Theorem B has been of essential use in \cite{31} for the description of the $T$-minimal subsets of the action of a large subsemigroup $T\subset S L(d,\mathbb Z)$ of automorphisms of the torus $\mathbb T^d$.
-Also the convergence in Theorem B' gives the convergence of the $\mu$-Martin kernel on $\displaystyle\mathop{V}^{.}$ to the point $\nu^{\alpha} \otimes \ell^{\alpha}$ of the $\mu$-Martin boundary ; if $\int |g|^{\alpha} \gamma^{\delta} (g) d\mu (g)<\infty$ for some $\delta>0$, $\nu^{\alpha}\otimes \ell^{\alpha}$ is a minimal point.
-On the other hand Theorem B' gives a description of the fluctuations of a linear random walk on $V$ with $\mathbb P$-a.e exponential convergence to zero, under condition i-p and the existence in $T$ of a matrix with spectral radius greater than one.
+In \cite{35}, renewal theorems as above were obtained for non negative matrices, the extension of these results to the general case was an open problem and a partial solution was given in \cite{39}.
+Theorems B and B$^{\alpha}$ extend these results to a wider setting.
+In view of the interpretation of $U(v,\cdot)$ as a mean number of visits, Theorem B is a strong reinforcement of the law of large numbers for $S_{n} (\omega) v$, hence it can be used in some problems of dynamics for group actions on $T$-spaces.
+In this respect we observe that a specific version of the asymptotic homogeneity of $U$ stated in Theorem B has been of essential use in \cite{30} for the description of the $T$-minimal subsets of the action of a large subsemigroup $T\subset S L(d,\mathbb Z)$ of automorphisms of the torus $\mathbb T^d$.

+On the other hand Theorem B$^{\alpha}$ gives a description of the fluctuations of a linear random walk on $\breve{V}$ with $\mathbb P$-\textrm{a.e.} exponential convergence to zero, under condition i-p and the existence in $T$ of a matrix with spectral radius greater than one.
 These fluctuation properties are responsible for the homogeneity at infinity of stationary measures for affine random walks on $V$, that we discuss now.